 - Jesus fasted and prayed in the desert for 40 days before beginning his ministry.

 In Church history, penitents—usually guilty of public scandals like murder or adultery—were temporarily expelled for the entire season in imitation of God’s expulsion of Adam and Eve.
 They were sent away with the admonition “Remember, you are dust and to dust you shall return.”
 They lived isolated from families, friends and parishioners for the 40 days of Lent.
-This temporary separation gave us the word quarantine, whose root is Latin for the number 40 and can still be heard in the Spanish word cuarenta.
+This temporary separation gave us the word quarantine, whose root is Latin for the number 40.
+You can hear the association is Spanish.
+The word for the number 40 is cuarenta while the name for Lent is cuaresma.

 3. Fasting vs Abstinence